-In our obedience to, “go into all the world and preach the gospel to all creation.”
-(Mark 16:15, NIV) and our commitment to upholding the biblical culture as the model for all believers, we have learnt many lessons.
+In our obedience to “go into all the world and preach the gospel to all creation” (Mark 16:15, NIV) and our commitment to upholding biblical culture as the model for all believers, we have learned many lessons.

 We covered seven lessons in Part 1 of our article on Ministering to Other Cultures – a quick recap:

 - Understand that relationship is key.

 - Understand that the message of the gospel is restoring individuals into an intimate family relationship.

 - Understand the need to ‘be all things to all men’ to win some.